ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 While not preventing attacks for mass attempts, this does help with reducing the risk of an attack via a compromised account.

-If a OPG trusted account has been comprised and is therefore trusted to make more calls for verification or LPA creation, then this helps reduce this attack area.
+If an OPG trusted account has been comprised and is therefore trusted to make more calls for verification or LPA creation, then this helps reduce this attack area.

 ### User Behaviour Analytics (UBA) or Transaction Monitoring with Amazon Fraud Detector